ineedbots/iw4_bot_warfare/README.md

   - Added bots quickscoping with snipers
   - Added bots reload canceling and fast swaps
   - Bots use C4
+  - Improved revenge
+  - Bots can swap weapons on spawn more likely

 - v2.0.0
   - Initial reboot release